daniabib/daniabib/README.md

 ### Hi! :wave:

-I'm Daniel, and I'm a Generative AI developer from Brazil :brazil:
+I'm Daniel, and I'm a Generative AI developer and artist from Brazil :brazil:

 ### 📫 You can contact me on: